-- 3. Fuel Blending as Manufacturing.
-In a rare tax appeal filed by the Commonwealth rather than a taxpayer, Pennsylvania is challenging the Board of Finance and Revenue's decision to grant Wawa a refund of tax paid on the purchase of blending equipment used at Wawa's fuel stations.
+- 4. Fuel Blending as Manufacturing.
+The Commonwealth appealed a Board of Finance and Revenue decision granting Wawa a refund of tax paid on the purchase of blending equipment used at Wawa's fuel stations.
 To the extent the equipment was used to blend raw gasoline and biofuels into consumer-grade vehicle fuel, the Board agreed with Wawa that the equipment qualifies for Pennsylvania's manufacturing exemption.
 On appeal, the state will seek to convince the Commonwealth Court otherwise, arguing that the "blending of two or more fuel products does not meet the definition of 'manufacturing' or 'processing' under the Tax Reform Code."
 Commonwealth v.
 Wawa Inc., 275-76 F.R.
-2021. - 4.
+2021. - 5.
 Financial Institution Security Equipment Exemption Limited.
 On July 17, 2018, the Commonwealth Court issued its opinion in Victory Bank v.
 Commonwealth, denying the taxpayer's refund claim and holding that the taxpayer's computer hardware did not qualify as exempt financial institution security equipment.